gezihuzi/gezihuzi.github.io/_posts/2024-04-05-publish-tauri-app-to-ms-store.md

 Follow the prompts for the subsequent steps, and finally click **Create**.
 The application will be automatically installed on the current computer.
 Follow the installation instructions, and after restarting, the application will open automatically.
 Once packaging is complete, a report and `*.msix` file will be generated.
 Submit this file to Microsoft Store for review.

-## Signature selection
+## Application signature

 ![Step-7](/assets/img/publish-tauri-app-to-ms-store-step7.png)

-To the best of my knowledge, there are currently two options for creating products in the Microsoft Store:
+In the above steps, we chose not to sign the program package. there are currently two options for creating products in the Microsoft Store:

 1. `MSIX` or `PWA`. `MSIX` supports uploading software packages without requiring signing, as Microsoft Store will automatically sign them.
 2. For `EXE` or `MSIX`, a separate certificate purchase is required for signing.

 If you are only publishing to the Microsoft Store, you can choose the first option and submit an unsigned software package created using the `MSIX` packaging tool.